joeyy-watts/rustify-wled/README.md

 ## RustifyWLED

-A continuation of my previous project, SpotifyWLED, in Rust.
+_A continuation of my previous project, SpotifyWLED, in Rust._

-This web application is intended to be used with a WLED LED matrix device.
+A not-so-simple script to listen to the currently playing track on your Spotify account and forward it to a WLED (https://github.com/Aircoookie/WLED) LED matrix.

 ## Features